-Planning is underway to build a new interchange at I-40 and Liberty Road in Candler, as well as realigning Liberty Road between Smokey Park Highway (U.S. 19/23/N.C.
+Planning and development are underway on a proposed project to build a new interchange at I-40 and Liberty Road in Candler, as well as realigning Liberty Road between Smokey Park Highway (U.S. 19/23/N.C.
 151) and Monte Vista Road to improve traffic in the area and give travelers easier access to I-40.

 Locally, I-40 serves as a key east-west roadway for residents to get to Asheville.
 Motorists who want to drive on I-40, however, must use the existing interchange at U.S. 19/23 (Exit 44) – approximately 2.5 miles to the east – or the interchange at Wiggins Road (Exit 37) –approximately 5.5 miles to the west.